foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

    +---------------------+----------------+---------------------------------------------------------------------+
 ..

+The function must comply to the following conditions:

+ - ``src`` tensor must be valid.

+  - ``dst`` tensor must contain a valid pointer to a buffer with sufficient capacity (that is, the total amount of elements in input tensor).
+    Other fields are filled by the kernel (shape, rank and element-specific parameters).

+ - Buffers of ``src`` and ``dst`` tensors must point to different, non-overlapped memory regions

+For **sa8_sa8_sa32** versions of kernel, in addition to the preceding conditions:

+ - In case of per-axis quantization, ``el_params`` field of ``dst`` tensor are filled by kernel using ``src`` quantization parameters.
+The following fields are affected:

+    - ``dst.el_params.sa.zero_point.mem.pi16`` and related capacity field

+    - ``dst.el_params.sa.scale.mem.pi16`` and related capacity field

+    - ``dst.el_params.sa.scale_frac_bits.mem.pi8`` and related capacity field

+   Depending on the state of the above pointers, the following options are available:

+    - If the pointers are initialized with ``nullptr``, then corresponding fields from ``in`` tensor are copied to ``dst`` tensor.
+No copy of quantization parameters itself is performed.

+    - If the pointers and capacity fields are initialized with corresponding fields from ``in`` tensor then no action is applied.

+    - If pointers and capacity fields are initialized with pre-allocated memory and its capacity, then a copy of quantization parameters itself is performed.
+Capacity of allocated memory must be big enough to keep related data from input tensor.

+   All of the fields must be initialized in a consistent way, using only one of the above options.

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter check and return the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.